aswini1405/nRF_test/README.md

 ***
 How it works? <br>
 <br>
-Make sure to keep arduino works ready. <br>
+Make sure to keep arduino stuffed-up ready. <br>
 Connect to mobile device. <br>
 Start the application and Start Scanning. <br>
 Stop scanning if it's done.